wjelston/wallaceelston.github.io/Over the Air Updates/Over The Air Update.md

 - [OTA Framer Link - Pending]()

 ## Software Team Delivery Process and Tool Chain
 This is the process as defined by the `SQA (Software Quality Assurance)` Process Owner.
-This [presentation](https://electrolux-my.sharepoint.com/:p:/r/personal/francesco_giorgetti_electrolux_com/Documents/File%20di%20chat%20di%20Microsoft%20Teams/PoC_CICD_24Mar23.pptx?d=wfb85134533c94cc5b1b299dd8b17e390&csf=1&web=1&e=SdDVeq) shows the process of micro services from contributors are pushed to the Continuous Development and Continuous Integration Services.
+This [presentation](https://electrolux-my.sharepoint.com/:p:/r/personal/francesco_giorgetti_electrolux_com/Documents/File%20di%20chat%20di%20Microsoft%20Teams/PoC_CICD_24Mar23.pptx?d=wfb85134533c94cc5b1b299dd8b17e390&csf=1&web=1&e=SdDVeq) shows the process of micro services from contributors are pushed to the Continuous Development and Continuous Integration Servers.

 In addtiion it shows how code is checked in and to what service or tool, the build process, the test process, and then release of software services to be tested in Subsystems with Configurations.
 <!-- Notes

 -->